Silv3S/PyVessel/README.md

 ## Application
 Models can be trained or used via specialized methods, or by running `main.py`.
-Configurations related to image preprocessing, filepaths other hyperparameters are configurated via `config.py`.
+Configurations related to image preprocessing, filepaths other hyperparameters can be configured via `config.py`.

 To run application, create folders with datasets in `Datasets/` directory.
 Image division and augmentation will be done automatically and saved in folder declared in `config.py`.

 Program can be run with IDE or via CLI.
 Supported arguments are listed in `utils.py`.

+## Pre-trained models
+Repository contains pre-trained models which can be used for inference or further fine-tuning.
+To run segmentation task you have to adjust `config.py` to match pre-trained model filepath and set output images directory.
+Then run `test.py`.
+Console will display segmentation metrics and segmentation results with annotated missclafficiations will be saved in specified directory.